 The simple process of spinning the turbine with steam is a necessity that brought the world to its current dependency on fossil fuels.

-So, when thinking of how best to solve an energy crisis we must look for methods of spinning the turbine that is just as effective-yet environmentally, socially, and economically responsible.
+So, when thinking of how best to solve an energy crisis, we must look for methods of spinning the turbine that is just as effective yet environmentally, socially, and economically responsible.

-So far, making the generators turbine spin has put the world in a deep pit of problems.
+So far, making the generators turbine spin has put the world in a bottomless pit of problems.
 But Xcel Energy’s announcement on Tuesday stands as proof that the resources and technology to create zero-emission power is not only available but cheaper than ever.

 Why are Utilities Going Green?